netlify/remix-compute/README.md

 - `@netlify/remix-runtime` - The Remix runtime for Netlify Edge Functions
 - `@netlify/remix-edge-adapter` - The Remix adapter for Netlify Edge Functions
-- `@netlify/remix-edge-demo-site` - A demo site for testing the packages
+- `remix-edge-demo-site` - A demo site for testing the packages

 ## Installation